+C. Fire Extinguishers

-C. Fire Extinguishers.
-A 2A10BC fire extinguisher shall be located within five feet of each required exit, within five feet of any appliances used to warm food, and within 75 feet of all other areas within the shelter.
+A 2A10BC fire extinguisher shall be located within 5 feet of each required exit, within 5 feet of any appliances used to warm food, and within 75 feet of all other areas within the shelter.
 Additional extinguishers may be required for specific hazards as outlined in the International Fire Code Section 906.

-2.21.640 Electrical requirements.
+2.21.640 Electrical Requirements

-New or modified electrical equipment within the existing building or structure shall be in conformity with the provisions of TMC 12.06A, Electrical Code; and the Tacoma Power Customer Service Policies.
+New or modified electrical equipment within the existing building or structure shall be in conformity with the provisions of the Chapter 2.04 Electrical Code, Chapter 12.06A, and the Tacoma Power Customer Service Policies.
 Existing electrical equipment must also meet these code requirements for the purpose served within the temporary shelter.
-Verification of conformity to these code requirements may be required by the Building or Fire Code Official, or their designees, with the application for the shelter or at the annual inspection for permit renewal.
-The layout and use of extension cords and other outlet modifications must be approved by the Building Official and Fire Code Official, or their designees.
+Verification of conformity to these code requirements may be required by the Building or Fire Code Official with the application for the shelter or at the annual inspection for permit renewal.
+The layout and use of extension cords and other outlet modifications must be approved by the Building Official and Fire Code Official or their designees.

-2.21.700 Emergency Evacuation Plan.
+2.21.700 Emergency Evacuation Plan